ashx3/web-scraping/README.md

 It is perfectly legal if you scrape data from websites for public consumption and use it for analysis.
 However, it is not legal if you scrape confidential information for profit.
 For example, scraping private contact information without permission and sell them to a 3rd party for profit is illegal.
 However you can know your web scraping limits by searching the robots.txt file of the website in google like "amazon robots.txt" and you can find out what you can do and what might get you in trouble!

 ### __What is BeautifulSoup?__
-Beautiful Soup is a Python library that is used for web scraping purposes to pull the data out of HTML and XML files.
+Beautiful Soup is a Python library that is used for web scraping purposes to pull the data out of HTML files.
 It creates a parse tree from page source code that can be used to extract data in a hierarchical and more readable manner

 ### __Which language is best used for web scraping?__
 Python is mostly known as the best web scraper language.
 It's more like an all-rounder and can handle most of the web crawling related processes smoothly.
 Beautiful Soup is one of the most widely used frameworks based on Python that makes scraping using this language such an easy route to take.